- Home

 In Person:

 The fee may also now be paid online within 24 hours of scheduling your appointment.
-(Please do not use this option if paying for an appointment that has been scheduled for the following day.)
-Online payments may be paid by a credit or debit card or by an electronic check.
-(There are varying processing fees with a credit/debit card payment.
-An electronic check's processing fee is $.25.
-Effective March 2, 2021 the electronic check's processing fee will be $.50.)Single Family Home, Condo, or Mobile Home: $40
+(This option is not available if paying for an appointment that has been scheduled for the following day.)
+Online payments may be paid by a credit or debit card, an electronic check, PayPal or Venmo.
+There are varying processing fees with a credit/debit card payment.
+Paypal and Venmo's fees are $2.50.
+The electronic check's processing fee is $.50 (fifty cents).Public Service Announcement